BlinkID/blinkid-ui-ios/README.md

 git submodule init
 git submodule update
 ```
-4. Checkout the samples or follow the **Quick Start** guide to start using it in your project.
+4. Check out the samples or follow the **Quick Start** guide to start using it in your project.

 # Quick Start
-_BlinkID UI_ is a **Swift** framework but we are also supporting **Objective-C**.
+_BlinkID UI_ is a **Swift** framework, but we are also supporting **Objective-C**.

-This framework depends on _BlinkID SDK_ so you'll need to add _BlinkID_ framework to your embeded frameworks of your Xcode project.
+This framework depends on _BlinkID SDK_ so you'll need to add the _BlinkID_ framework to your embedded frameworks of your Xcode project.
 You can do this by dragging **Microblink.framework** and **Microblink.bundle** from **blinkid-ios** submodule into your project included in this repository.

 Make sure **Microblink.framework** is added to the embedded frameworks in your target and **Microblink.bundle** is included in your **Copy bundle resources** build phase.

 Now drag **BlinkIDUI.xcodeproj** to your project explorer.
 In the project navigator find **Products** in **BlinkIDUI** project and drag the **BlinkIDUI.framework** to your embedded frameworks in your target.

-After adding the framework to your project you will need to do the following:
+After adding the framework to your project, you will need to do the following:
-* First make sure that your Microblink license is correctly configured, check [BlinkID documentation](https://github.com/BlinkID/blinkid-ios/blob/master/README.md) for more info.
+* First make sure that you correctly configured Microblink license.
+Check [BlinkID documentation](https://github.com/BlinkID/blinkid-ios/blob/master/README.md) for more info.
 * Implement the `MBBlinkDelegate` protocol.
 * *Optional* setup properties you want using `MBBlinkSettings` singleton.
 * *Optional* setup `UIColor` and `UIFont` properties using extensions in `MBTheme`.